mariamrtn/tfm-FLwithCopies/README.md

 * `server_app.py` and `pyproject.toml` have been **modified to a smaller extent** and most of the code of the original tutorial is reused.
 * `custom_strategy.py`, `evaluation_metrics.py`, `get_original_data.py`, `get_synthetic_data.py`, `plot_metrics_evol.py` and `plot_models_db.py` did not exist in the original tutorial and have been **fully created** for this project.

-# For the first time running the code, follow step by step:
+# Runing the project.
+Follow step by step:
 1. Clone the repo:
 ```bash
 git clone https://github.com/mariamrtn/tfm-FLwithCopies